 In addition to fish, the Rawah Wilderness is home to other kinds of wildlife such as mammals and birds.
 Bears, bighorn sheep, beavers, moose, and elk are all common sightings in the Rawah Wilderness.
 Meanwhile, the golden eagle, red-tailed hawk, and ravens are only some of the birds one can encounter in the wilderness area.

 When planning to visit, it has been noted that summer and fall are the busiest seasons in the wilderness.
-The Rawah Wilderness receives medium to heavy human usage so be sure to plan visits when there are less people in order to take advantage of the peace and quiet this wilderness can provide.
+The Rawah Wilderness receives medium to heavy human usage so be sure to plan visits when there are fewer people in order to take advantage of the peace and quiet this wilderness can provide.

 Map: Rawah Wilderness Map (PDF)